irabinovitch/clj-datadog/README.md

 ## Example Usage

-To start tracking events and sending them to DataDog, you firstly have to register account and install
+To start tracking events and sending them to Datadog, you firstly have to register account and install
 [DataGog agent](http://docs.datadoghq.com/guides/basic_agent_usage/)
 that will start StatsD server on the machine you are running your